 Article VI of the U.S. Constitution states, in pertinent part:

 This Constitution, and the laws of the United States which shall be made in pursuance thereof; and all treaties made, or which shall be made, under the authority of the United States, shall be the supreme law of the land; and the judges in every state shall be bound thereby, anything in the Constitution or laws of any State to the contrary notwithstanding.

 Notwithstanding 42 CFR Part 455.13’s language, Part 455.106 explains certain circumstances in which the Medicaid agency MAY terminate a provider, such as nondisclosure of conviction of a criminal offense.
 The fact that 42 CFR Part 455 times in which the Medicaid agency MAY terminate providers inherently indicates that the Medicaid contracts are not terminable at will.

 Of course, in order to legally determine whether 10A NCAC 22F.0605 violates federal law, someone would need to bring a lawsuit, or declaratory judgment.

 But, until that occurs, I think I have a great argument that the termination of a providers’ Medicaid contract, without a hearing, does constitute a taking without due process.

-Posted on March 5, 2013, in Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, Medicaid, Medicaid Appeals, Medicaid Contracts, North Carolina and tagged DHHS, Due process, Medicaid, Mental health, NC Medicaid, North Carolina, United States, United States Department of Health and Human Services.
+Posted on March 5, 2013, in Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, Medicaid, Medicaid Appeals, Medicaid Contracts, North Carolina and tagged Due process, Medicaid, Mental health, NC DHHS, NC Medicaid, North Carolina, United States, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.